m-redding/FinalizingProposal/final-sp-proposal.md

 ## Competitive Analysis: Kafka

 The streaming producer will offer parity with most of the features provided by Kafka's producer.
-Both allow events to be added one at a time to a queue of events which are asynchronously published after batching them together.
-Both also support the following options: allowing retries or not, restricting the number of events held in the queue, setting the timeout value for sending a partial batch, and enabling idempotent retries.
+Both allow events to be added to a queue of events which are implicitly batched and asynchronously published.
+Both also support many of the same options for configuring behavior, including  setting the retry policy, limiting the queue size, specifying an auto-flush interval, and enabling idempotent retries.

 ### Sending a single message
 #### Kafka: Asynchronously adding to the buffer pool